Nationalism takes centre stage in Indonesia's election campaign

 PDI-P wants to spend around 20-30 percent of the budget, from about 11 percent now, on infrastructure, whose weakness is a major factor in keeping economic growth below its potential.

-“We will prioritize the quality of growth, not just growth but also in terms of even distribution,” he said.
+“We will prioritise the quality of growth, not just growth but also in terms of even distribution,” he said.

 About 11 percent of Indonesia’s 240 million people live below the poverty line.
 Another 30 percent are barely above it, many of them in the rural sector.